 Working with .Net Core is not that different from .Net Framework, in fact when I have solutions open in both frameworks I rarely think of which I am currently working in.

-Let me konw if you think there are more reasons to move to .Net Core, or any reasons not to?
+Let me know if you think there are more reasons to move to .Net Core, or any reasons not to?